 Which Fashion Rental Service Is Best?

 So, onto the reviews.
-I’ve tried three fashion rental services so far: Wear The Walk (which is sadly no longer in business), The Devout, and Rotaro, and I also spoke with two friends on their experiences of two more services – Hurr Collective and Onloan – to put this comparison together:
+I’ve tried a number of fashion rental services and have continued to update this guide as I rent over the years.
+So far, I’ve tried: Wear The Walk (which is sadly no longer in business), The Devout, Rotaro, By Rotation, Green Glamour, and Cercle.
+For this guide, I also spoke with two friends on their experiences of two more services – Hurr Collective, and Onloan – to put this comparison together.

 Review #1: The Devout